• Skip to primary navigation

 • ½ teaspoon kosher salt

-For The Poached Chicken (when you're in a hurry, skip this step and use 5 cups of shredded leftover chicken or rotisserie chicken)
+For The Poached Chicken (when you're in a hurry, skip this step and use 5 cups of tender leftover chicken or rotisserie chicken, shredded or cut into bite-sized pieces)

 • ½ small onion, peeled